webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

     1. **value streams & processes**: map creation process(steps) to service(value).
        1. activities organization undertakes.
 Organizing activities.
 Ensure value to stakeholder.
     2. **organization & people**: how organize people. structure of company. who makes decisions.
+       1. roles, responsibilities, systems of authority and communication are well defined and supported.
     3. **information & technology**: information and tools. culture of knowledge management(knowledge in someones head, or properly documented).
     4. **partners and suppliers**: relationship with external vendors. service integration management.
 - **PESTLE**
   - **external factors** that we cannot influence, but can influence the organization: **PESTLE**.
+  - can constrain any of the four dimensions.
     - Political: trump as president makes policy.
     - Economical:
     - Social: how it effect peoples